 Eggs are a great source of protein, making them a wonderful dish to have for breakfast.
-Scrambled eggs with some butter or coconut oil and a dash of salt is just fine, but adding a little bit extra makes the dish sensational.
+Scrambled eggs with some butter or coconut oil and a dash of salt are just fine, but adding a little bit extra makes the dish sensational.
 When I was little my mom would make me scrambled eggs with some leftover steamed cauliflower which is so delicious.
 But I never thought of anything else, apart from chives going into it, until I went to Trinidad to visit my very close friend.
-Her mother made me Perico, a Venezuelan scrambled egg dish and that dish which is delicious inspired me to make this dish.
+Her mother made me Perico, a Venezuelan scrambled egg dish and that dish which is deliciously inspired me to make this dish.

 This scrambled egg dish, that you will soon learn to make, is a great way to get some veggies into your tummy.
-The flavours meld together and elevate the scrambled eggs – so delicious!
+The flavors meld together and elevate the scrambled eggs – so delicious!

 If you try out this recipe let us know!
 Leave a comment, rate it and tag a photo #holistickenko on Instagram!
 Have a wonderfully positive day everyone!

 - Place a frying pan over medium heat, add the butter or coconut oil.

 - Once it is melted add in the shallots and sprinkle some salt over them.
 Let them saute until they are slightly translucent.